lynton-dev/VSCode-File-Tab-Rename/README.md

 2. Select "Rename File" from the context menu
 3. Enter the new file name in the input box
 4. Press Enter to confirm or Escape to cancel

+## Installation from Source

+1. Create a new folder for your extension
+2. Copy all the provided files into the folder
+3. Open the folder in VS Code
+4. Run `npm install` to install dependencies
+5. Press `F5` to launch a new Extension Development Host window
+6. Test the extension by right-clicking on file tabs

 ## Building and Packaging